 Check out the Important Dates page or document for more information about events before graduation.
 You can also check the online Campus Events Calendar.
-Some other Prescott Campus graduation activities include the Graduation Meetings, award application deadlines, Grad Fair dates, Senior Night Out, and Cords and Awards Honors Recognition Ceremony.
+Some other Prescott Campus graduation activities include the Graduation Meetings, award application deadlines, Grad Fair dates, Senior Lift Off Party, and Cords and Awards Honors Recognition Ceremony.

 Contact the Dean of Students Office to let them know you are unable to attend the ceremonies and to make arrangements to get your award(s).

 Family and guests of the graduates will park in the lot at the entrance between the Center and Glassford Hill Road.
 Graduates can park in the lot behind the Center, which borders Florentine Road and Lake Valley Road.
 Handicapped parking is available.
 Guests are able to drop off their riders at the main doors and then park in the designated areas.